Lessons in Particle Physics: Standard Model of Particle Physics

 with the electron charge, it becomes evident that the electromagnetic interaction (a $U(1)$ gauge symmetry with coupling $e$) ``sits across'' weak isospin (an $SU(2)_L$ symmetry with coupling $g$ and weak hypercharge (a $U(1)$ symmetry with coupling $g'$).
 Note that the two couplings $g$ and $g'$ can be replaced by $e$ and $\theta_w$, where the parameter $\theta_w$ is to be determined by the experiment.
-After we identify the electric charge quantum number in (\ref{covariantweak}) with $Q = T^3 + Y$, we can use the previous formulae to rewrite the covariant derivative (\ref{covariantweak}) in the form
+After we identify the electric charge quantum number in (\ref{covariantweak}) with $Q = T^3 + Y$, with the manipulation in the $Z^0$ coupling